bitnami/charts/bitnami/moodle/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.

-Looking to use Bitnami LMS powered by Moodle## Prerequisitestrade; LMS in production?
+Looking to use Bitnami LMS powered by Moodle&trade; LMS in production?
 Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Introduction